HimendraFdo/personal-analytics-dashboard/README.md

 - Export entries as CSV or JSON
 - Add date-range controls to analytics charts
 - Add goal configuration instead of fixed progress assumptions
-- Add profile settings and user-facing account controls
 - Add richer onboarding and empty states for first-time users
+- Add configurable currency and locale preferences
+- Add a production monitoring dashboard for rate-limit and upstream food-search failures

 ---